Ukraine

 Radioactivity is invisible, odorless, and tasteless, a genie that should never be allowed to escape.
 There are potential health risks associated with continued radiation exposure.

-Everything you need to know before you visit the Chernobyl Exclusion Zone
+Everything you need to know before touring the Chernobyl Exclusion Zone

 CURRENT WEATHER